s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 - [Bismark module](#nf_bismark)
 - [UmiBam module](#nf_umibam)

+## Specifying tool-specific arguments

 In addition to the pre-configured default parameters, each pipeline accepts a single tool-specific additional argument.
-For the purpose of constructing this extra agrument, all software tools are `lowercase only` (e.g. `fastqc`, not `FastQC`), followed by `_args`, followed by one or more additional options you would like to supply:
+For the purpose of constructing this extra agrument, all software tools are `lowercase only` (e.g. `fastqc`, not `FastQC`), followed by `_args`, followed by one or more additional options you would like to supply.
+It is absolutely required that the options you want to specify are given in quotes `"your options"`, otherwise you can expect things to go wrong in some way (most likely the options you supplied will be ignored).

+**General pattern:**

 ```
 --toolname_args="--additional_option value --extra_flag etc"
 ```

-So as an example, you could run specific trimming in Trim Galore like so:
+As an example, you could run specific trimming in Trim Galore like so:

 ```
 --trim_galore_args="--clip_r1 10 --clip_r2 10 --nextera"
 ```

 The `--toolname_args="..."` argument should enable experienced users to customise most tools to work in more specialised ways.
-It should however be stressed that it should be perfectly fine to run pre-configured pipelines such as `nf_chipseq` with no need to alter any parameters manually.
+It should however be stressed that our pre-configured pipelines, such as `nf_chipseq`, are designed to work 'as is' without the need to alter any parameters manually.

 ## Nextflow Dos and Don'ts